gyselroth/docxBox/README.md

 ##### Merge fields

 When setting the value of a **merge field**, the merge field is reduced to its textual component (maintaining its visual style).

-Each merge field can therefor not be merged more than once, as the former field has turned into a text element.
+**Note:** A particular merge field can NOT be merged repeatedly: merging turns the former field into a text element (the field subsequently does not exist as such any more).

 ````docxbox sfv foo.docx "MERGEFIELD  foo" bar````
 Changes all merge fields, whose identifier begins with ``foo``,